fbpx

 Start Your Scan

-According to a study conducted by CareerBuilder, around 70 percent of employers today use a search engine to screen job applicants.
-About half of employers will reject a job candidate based on negative search results and a poor online reputation, which does not bode well for those who struggle with a mugshot that commands the top position in search results.
+The unfortunate truth is that many employers will reject a job candidate based on negative search results and a poor online reputation, which does not bode well for those who struggle with a mugshot that commands the top position in search results.

 A mugshot can follow you even if you have no criminal record

 A mugshot can create a problem where there really shouldn’t be one.
-For example, some states automatically seal the records of juveniles for most crimes, for the express purpose of preventing youthful mistakes from causing long-term damage to citizens.
-But if the law enforcement agency places the mugshot online, then it can be copied and posted, even when a background check doesn’t turn up any arrest.
-Taking down your online mugshot can cost you a fortune even if you don’t have a record.
+For example, some states automatically seal the records of juveniles for most crimes, for the express purpose of preventing youthful mistakes from causing long-term damage to citizens’ everyday life.

 Do you have a good online reputation?
 Find out with our free